naeemashhar/ConnectDev-FE/NOTES.md

  - Connect.Dev-FE
- -daisyUI => component library for tailwind css
+ - daisyUI => component library for tailwind css
+ - to connect backend with frontend we need cors() -cors contain (origin, credentials) as well as in frontend to when calling axios .